-Alverton Primary School takes online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to our Online Safety policy and the Acceptable User policy for staff.
+Alverton School_take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to Alverton School's e-safety/online policy and the acceptable user policy for staff.

-6.6.1 Filtering
+6.7.1 Filtering

-Alverton Primary School is adhering to the guidance within the revised KCSIE (September 2016) Annex C and this is reflected within our Online Safety policy.
+Alverton School is adhering to the guidance within the revised KCSIE (September 2018) Annex C and this is reflected within our e-safety policy.

-6.7 Domestic Abuse
+6.8 Domestic Abuse